 - sexual dysfunction

-The causes of erection problems can be both physical and psychological.
-Physical causes of erection problems are more common in older men.
+The causes of ED can be physical, psychological, or a combination of the two.
+Physical causes of ED are more common in older men.
 They occur because of disorders that can affect the nerves and blood vessels responsible for causing an erection.

 Physical causes of erectile problems include: